softeng-feup/open-cx-countercode/Development-Report.md

 Description: Providing feedback relative to a talk held by the speaker.

-Preconditions and Postconditions: Carry a portable device with access to the Internet.
+Preconditions and Postconditions: Search for the lecture you are interested in the website.

 Normal Flow:
-  1. Access the website.
-  2. Search for the lectures in which you will talk.
-  3. Check the feedback.
+  1. Check the feedback.

 Alternative Flows and Exceptions: There are none.